Power outage cancels, diverts flights at Kennedy Airport

 An Air New Zealand flight was two-thirds of the way across the Pacific Ocean when it had to make a U-turn and head back to Auckland.
 The flight landed back in New Zealand after more than 16 hours in the air.

-Air New Zealand said through a spokesperson that the flight turned back because diverting it to another U.S. airport could have stranded it where it couldn’t make planned connections with other scheduled passengers.
+Air New Zealand officials said the flight turned back because diverting it to another U.S. airport could have stranded it where it couldn’t make planned connections with other scheduled passengers.
 Passengers on the diverted jet were booked on other flights.

+“Our teams have been working through that rebooking process and were on hand to help customers with their travel arrangements when they arrived in Auckland,” the airline’s chief operational integrity and safety officer, David Morgan, said.

+Passenger Rosemary Armao, 73, an adjunct journalism professor, said she was awakened by a tap from her friend, who told her the plane was headed back to Auckland.

 Terminal 1 at Kennedy opened in the late 1990s.
 It is scheduled to be replaced by a new, $9.5 billion terminal now under construction.
 Groundbreaking was initially supposed to happen in 2020 but was delayed until last summer by the COVID-19 pandemic.